PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/top_5.png"/></div>

-The chart highlighting the top 5 best-selling pizzas based on revenue, total quantity, and total orders identifies the most popular pizza options.
-This insight aids in understanding customer preferences and allows for targeted promotions or menu enhancements to capitalize on high-demand items.
+Examining the top pizzas by revenue is crucial for understanding the financial performance of each pizza category.
+It considers not just popularity but also the revenue generated by each pizza.
+This metric helps businesses focus on pizzas that contribute the most to the bottom line, allowing for strategic pricing and inventory decisions to maximize profitability.

  __9) Bottom 5 Pizzas by Revenue__